Skiing with the Stars

 *Tickets to the Après party are available separately if you are unable to join us for the skiing portion of the event.

-This year’s Stars include:
+This year’s stars will include:

 • Benjamin is Jamaica's one-man Olympic ski team, and Jamaica's first-ever Olympic Alpine ski racer.
 Fresh back from the Beijing 2022 Winter Games, dig a little deeper and his story gets even stranger.
 Set apart from his competitors not only for representing a country without any snow but also for having started the sport 30 years later than the rest of the field, aged 32!
 Benjamin found skiing in 2015 while touring the world as an international DJ.